 There’s no question, the Volunteers-In-Parks program has grown over the years to reflect the dedication of people throughout the world to our national parks.
 In 1970 the program started with a few hundred volunteers.
 Today, there are more than 400,000 VIPs helping to preserve and protect our natural and cultural resources.

-“How to Succeed With Volunteers-In-Parks” training modules (zip) PDF that contain the 60-minute training module series for the “How to Succeed…” VIP Program Management training package.
+“How to Succeed With Volunteers-In-Parks” training modules (zip): PDFs that contain the 60-minute training module series for the “How to Succeed…” VIP Program Management training package.

 - “How to Succeed…” PowerPoint slides (zip): PowerPoint slide presentations for use with the corresponding training modules.

 - “How to Succeed…” miscellaneous materials (zip): PDF materials that include such things as blank position descriptions, worksheets, tent cards, etc. for use with a training class.

 - “How to Succeed…” miscellaneous materials 2 (zip): Word documents that include such things as a sample agenda, course evaluation, participant sign-in, and other useful materials for a training class.

 55-Minute Training Series: Training Busy Staff to Succeed with Volunteers (PDF): 55-Minute Training Series that consists of 12 individual “modules” which single out a specific topic such as interviewing, delegation, recognition, etc., and focuses the content around four key concepts.